There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) communicate effectively by compiling and preparing design reports; (2) give presentations in limited time on a researched topic; (3) work in a team to prepare design reports; (4) discuss the potential for bias in presenting mining projects; (5) conduct detailed water balance of a tailings storage facility; (6) size and locate a stormwater diversion facility; (7) evaluate acid drainage potential for a waste rock dump; (8) prepare and cost a mine closure plan; and (9) locate and size a tailings storage facility (TSF), taking cognisance of environmental, legal and heritage issues.
+- Students are able to (1) communicate effectively by compiling and preparing design reports; (2) give presentations in limited time on a researched topic; (3) work in a team to prepare design reports; (4) discuss the potential for bias in presenting mining projects; (5) conduct detailed water balance of a tailings storage facility; (6) size and locate a stormwater diversion facility; (7) evaluate acid drainage potential for a waste rock dump; (8) prepare and cost a mine closure plan; (9) locate and size a tailings storage facility (TSF), taking cognisance of environmental, legal and heritage issues; and (10) compare various alternative strategies for tailings management.

 - Indicative assessments in this unit are as follows: (1) in-class tests; (2) group assignments; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)